Ford Focus ST Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for a Ford Focus ST are $1,148 annually with full coverage.
-Comprehensive costs approximately $198, collision insurance costs $328, and liability costs around $464.
-Buying just liability costs as low as $514 a year, and insurance for high-risk drivers costs around $2,486.
+Average insurance rates for a Ford Focus ST are $1,148 a year for full coverage insurance.
+Comprehensive costs approximately $198 each year, collision insurance costs $328, and liability costs $464.
+A liability-only policy costs as little as $514 a year, and high-risk insurance costs around $2,486.
 Teen drivers receive the highest rates at up to $4,524 a year.

 Average premium for full coverage: $1,148